-For our analyses of the effect of socioeconomic position on working memory within the two largest ethnic groups in the cohort – White British and Pakistani - we used the ethnic-specific classifications of SEP.
+For our analyses of the effect of socioeconomic position on working memory within the two largest ethnic groups in the cohort – White British and Pakistani - we used the ethnic-specific classifications of socioeconomic position.
 The LCA stratified by ethnic group found that a 4-class model was the best fitting for both groups, however, the groups had different characteristics and therefore have different labels.
 Differences between ethnic groups were found in woman’s employment status and education, housing, subjective poverty, and material deprivation.
-The White British classes are: “Employed, Educated, not materially deprived”, “Employed, moderate education, materially deprived”, “Low education, benefits, not materially deprived”, and “Low education, benefits, subjectively poor and materially deprived”.
+The White British classes are: “Employed, educated, not materially deprived”, “Employed, moderate education, materially deprived”, “Low education, benefits, not materially deprived”, and “Low education, benefits, subjectively poor and materially deprived”.
 The Pakistani classes are: “Educated, low benefits, not materially deprived”, “Women employed, moderate education, benefits, not materially deprived”, “Women not employed, low education, benefits, not materially deprived”, and “Women not employed, moderate education, benefits, subjectively poor and materially deprived”.
-A key difference between the two sets of socioeconomic position categories is that within the White British group two classes were described as materially deprived, whereas only one class were materially deprived within the Pakistani group34.
+A key difference between the two sets of socioeconomic position categories is that within the White British group two classes were described as materially deprived, whereas only one class were materially deprived within the Pakistani group(34).
+For a detailed description of the socioeconomic characteristics within each group alike Table 1, please see the paper where the model was developed (34).

 We also report results for a simple measure of self-reported financial situation as this measure can be used on the same scale within both ethnic groups and has been shown to have good discriminatory power within this cohort (24).
 Self-reported financial situation was assessed during the BiB baseline questionnaire, where participants were asked how well the family were coping financially.
 The responses include: 1 (living comfortably), 2 (doing alright), 3 (just about getting by), 4 (quite difficult), 5 (very difficult), and 6 (does not wish to answer).
+Participants who responded ‘6 (does not wish to answer) were not included in the figures.

 Sample characteristics